Massive pipeline fire burning near Houston began after a vehicle struck a valve, officials say

 This story has been updated to correct that the pipeline carries natural gas liquids, not liquified natural gas.

-AP writers Christopher L. Keller in Albuquerque, New Mexico, Valerie Gonzalez in McAllen, Texas, and Sean Murphy in Oklahoma City contributed to this report.
+AP writers Christopher L. Keller in Albuquerque, New Mexico, Valerie Gonzalez in McAllen, Texas, Sean Murphy in Oklahoma City and Jamie Stengle in Dallas contributed to this report.

 Credit: AP